jasongroce/docs/docs/content/tutorials/helm/index.md

 replicaset.apps/webapp-79d5dfb99   1         1         1       2m49s
 ```

-The generated names and ages of the objects will be different in your output.
+> The generated names and ages of the objects will be different in your output.
 Make sure you see the status of `Running` for the `pod/webapp-...` entry.
 If the status is not `Running`, try repeating the `kubectl get all -n demo` after waiting.

-At this point we've deployed the application but we have not actually used Radius yet.
-You will start doing that in the next step.
-You might also be wondering how we're going to use Redis as we have not set one up yet.
+At this point you've deployed the application but you have not actually used Radius yet.
+You will start doing that in the next step, as well as set up and use Redis.

 The steps so far are similar to how many applications are managed today:

-- Dependencies like Redis are provisioned manually and separately from application deployment.
+- ⬜️ Dependencies like Redis are provisioned manually and separately from application deployment.
-- Connection information like passwords and addresses is manually stored in secret stores.
+- ⬜️ Connection information like passwords and addresses is manually stored in secret stores.
-- Applications access the connection information from those secret stores when they are deployed.
+- ⬜️ Applications access the connection information from those secret stores when they are deployed.

 Over the next few steps you will update this application to use Radius so that: